- Events: Historical Society of Dayton Valley (Nevada)

 of the Dayton area are based on its history and/or occur in historic Old Town Dayton.

-May is set by the State Historic Preservation Office as
+Nevada's State Historic Preservation Office designates May as

 Nevada's Historic Preservation and Archaeological Awareness Month.
 Each May our Society offers a variety of lectures, tours, and